Terms, Conditions, and Regulations of the University Housing and Food Service Contract 2023-2024 Academic Year

 - Nothing in this provision shall be deemed to preclude any solicitation or sale by mail, email, telephone, or other communication media.

-The use of University housing facilities and/or property for commercial sales activities by individuals or non-University organizations is prohibited.
+The use of University-owned facilities and/or property for commercial sales activities by individuals or non-University organizations is prohibited.
 University organizations, within limitations established by University Policy AD27 and other University regulations, and with appropriate approval, may sell materials to support the purpose of the organization.

 Students interested in hanging decorations should use the appropriate material based on the wall type in the room the student is assigned to.
 Appropriate material: